-Our multi-disciplinary experts participate in research studies of national merit through the Office of Clinical Trials and the Graduate School of Medicine.
-Pushing the frontiers of medicine, these researchers study the most advanced treatment methods using cutting-edge technology.
+Pushing the frontiers of medicine, our researchers study the most advanced treatment methods using cutting-edge technology.

 Since its establishment in 1956, The University of Tennessee Medical Center has continually pursued its mission of healing, education and discovery.
 It fulfills the mission of discovery through the pursuit of scientific research via research projects, translational research and clinical trials.
 The medical center expands the frontiers of modern medicine in partnership with the UT Graduate School of Medicine (UTGSM) and a variety of corporate and academic organizations.